crosswire/xiphos/INSTALL.md

 Current issues
 --------------
-Due to a bug in yelp-tools, avoid to have a space in your path to the build directory, otherwise, unless you disable building EPUB files. (-DEPUB=OFF), the build will fail quite miserably.
+Avoid to have a space in your path to the build or disable building EPUB files (-DEPUB=OFF), otherwise the build will fail.

 Dependencies
 ------------

 Before building Xiphos, please ensure that you have the platform specific dependencies installed:

+	chmcmd                 Creates a Compressed HTML help file (chm) CMake                  Cross-platform make system
+    Gtk+-2.0 or GTK+-3.0   The GIMP Toolkit
+    WebKit1 or Webkit2     Port to Gtk+ of the WebKit rendering engine appstream-util         Utility to validate AppStream metadata
+    biblesync              Protocol to support Bible software shared co-navigation dbus-glib              API for use of D-Bus from GLib applications desktop-file-validate  Validates a desktop file
     gcc                    GCC, the GNU Compiler Collection
-    intltool               Set of tools to centralize translation libxml2                XML C parser and toolkit
-    libgsf                 The G Structured File Library
     gconfmm                C++ wrappers for GConf
-    libuuid                universally unique identifier library
-    sword >= 1.8.0         CrossWire Bible Society's Bible software biblesync              Protocol to support Bible software shared co-navigation Gtk+-2.0 or GTK+-3.0   The GIMP Toolkit
-    WebKit1 or Webkit2     Port to Gtk+ of the WebKit rendering engine

-Optional Dependencies:

     gtkhtml                Lightweight HTML rendering/editing engine
-    dbus-glib              API for use of D-Bus from GLib applications

-Recommended tools:

     intltool               An internationalization tool
-    appstream-util         Utility to validate AppStream metadata
-    desktop-file-validate  Validates a desktop file
+    intltool               Set of tools to centralize translation itstool                Translates XML documents with PO files libgsf                 The G Structured File Library
+    libuuid                universally unique identifier library
+    libxml2                XML C parser and toolkit
+    make                   A GNU tool which simplifies the build process for users minizip                Minizip contrib in zlib
-    itstool                Translates XML documents with PO files xmllint                Validates an XML file against an XSD schema yelp-build             Creates HTML, EPUB, and other files from help files chmcmd                 Creates a Compressed HTML help file (chm)
+    sword >= 1.8.1         CrossWire Bible Society's Bible software xmllint                Validates an XML file against an XSD schema yelp-build             Creates HTML, EPUB, and other files from help files

 Get source
 ----------